Riley, Oregon: Transportation

 In the 21st century, Riley is a stop on the Eastern POINT intercity bus line between Bend and Ontario.
 It makes one stop per day in each direction.

 Education

-The zoned K-8 school is Suntex Elementary School.
+The zoned K-8 school is Suntex Elementary School, which has a Riley postal address.
 The previous campus was destroyed in a 1978 fire.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.

+A 1975 proposal to merge the Suntex and Double O districts along with the elementary school districts of Burns and Hines, as well as the Burns high school district, was turned down by voters.
+The Burns and Hines elementary districts and the Burns high school district ultimately combined into Harney County School District 3 in 1989.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.